apache/hudi/website/docs/faq.md

 ### How can I pass hudi configurations to my spark job?

-Hudi configuration options covering the datasource and low level Hudi write client (which both deltastreamer & datasource internally call) are [here](https://hudi.apache.org/docs/configurations/).
-Invoking *--help* on any tool such as DeltaStreamer would print all the usage options.
+Hudi configuration options covering the datasource and low level Hudi write client (which both Hudi Streamer & datasource internally call) are [here](https://hudi.apache.org/docs/configurations/).
+Invoking *--help* on any tool such as Hudi Streamer would print all the usage options.
 A lot of the options that control upsert, file sizing behavior are defined at the write client level and below is how we pass them to different options available for writing data.

  - For Spark DataSource, you can use the "options" API of DataFrameWriter to pass in these configs.